chrplr/PCBS/docs/automata-turing-machines-and-computers.rst

 you run text programs.
 You interact by typing and displaying text.
 No graphical interface/no mouse.

-When you open a terminal, a program called a **shell** is started that displays a prompt, and waits for you to enter commands with the keyboard.
+When you open a terminal, a program called a `shell <http://en.wikipedia.org/wiki/Shell_%28computing%29>`_ is started that displays a prompt, waiting for you to enter commands with the keyboard.

 .. figure:: images/terminal.png